skshub/proofdemo/README.md

 - execute from the command line
 `./mvnw spring-boot:run`

 #### Note: To run this locally you need cassandra installed.

+#### Improvements Needed:
-Working on getting cassandra Dockerized.
+- Getting cassandra Dockerized.
+- Externalizing the order of precedence of tags to a property file.
+Currenlty hard coded to `car.engine -> car.body`